UX DESIGN • UX RESEARCH • CONTENT DESIGN

 To make more informed choices that align with user needs and expectations, I decided to conduct a heuristic evaluation of the existing e-commerce website.

 I documented all usability issues and their resolutions using Jakob Nielsen's 10 general principles for interaction design.
-Based on these 10 usability heuristics we divided all issues by severity into Critical, Moderate, and Cosmetic.
-This helped me understand common pitfalls and areas for improvement.
+Based on these 10 usability heuristics, I divided all issues by severity into critical, moderate, and cosmetic.
+This helped me understand common issues and areas for improvement.

 Shopify vs. WebFlow